Social benefits – Uppsala University

 Pregnancy benefit

-Some work can be difficult or impossible to do when you are pregnant.
+Some work can be difficult or impossible to perform during pregnancy.
 This may be because the work is physically strenuous or because there are risks in the working environment.
-In the first situation, your employer should transfer you to other tasks.
-If this is not possible, you can receive pregnancy benefits.
+In such cases, your employer should reassign you to other duties.
+If this is not possible, you may be eligible for pregnancy benefits.

 Temporary parental allowance

-This benefit may be claimed by a parent for loss of income, for instance, when a child is ill.
-It is paid for a maximum of 120 days per year until the child is 12.
+This benefit may be claimed by a parent to compensate for loss of income, for instance when a child is ill.
+It is paid for a maximum of 120 days per year until the child turns 12.

 Register

-You need to register with Försäkringskassan before applying for compensation.
+You need to register with the Social Insurance Agency (Försäkringskassan) before applying for compensation.
 It is recommended to do so as soon as you come to Sweden, as this may take a long time.
 Find out more about this process on Försäkringskassan's website.

 To register, fill out the form 5456 Information when moving to or working in Sweden at Försäkringskassan's website.
 If you apply for European Health Insurance Cards (EHIC) do so under section 6 of the form, otherwise the processing time may be longer.